Edgar Cayce

 1925 to 1945-the Virginia Beach period

-Cayce's mature period, in which he created the several institutions which would survive him in some form, can be considered to have started in 1925.
-By this time he was a professional psychic with a small staff of employees and volunteers.[ The "readings" increasingly came to involve occult or esoteric themes.
+Cayce's mature period, during which he created several institutions that would survive him in some form, can be considered to have started in 1925.
+By this time, he was a professional psychic with a small staff of employees and volunteers.
+The "readings" increasingly involved occult or esoteric themes.

-Cayce gained national prominence in 1943 through a high-profile article in Coronet titled "Miracle Man of Virginia Beach".
+Cayce gained national prominence in 1943 through a high-profile article in Coronet titled "Miracle Man of Virginia Beach."
 He said he couldn't refuse people who felt they needed his help, and he increased the frequency of his readings to eight per day to try to make an impression on the ever-growing pile of requests.
 He said this took a toll on his health as it was emotionally draining and often fatigued him.
 He even went so far as to say that the readings themselves scolded him for attempting too much and that he should limit his workload to just two readings a day or else they would kill him.

 Edgar Cayce suffered from a stroke and died on January 3, 1945.
 He is buried in Riverside Cemetery in Hopkinsville, Kentucky.